developer-onizuka/OAuth2.0_Authorization/README.md

 - Client credentials
 ```
 But I take **Client credentials** as an example because it is used in Azure's Metadata Service for Managed ID and easy for me to explain.

-**(1) Goals with OAuth2.0**
-- App should get a Token from the Token Endpoint of OAuth2.0's Authorization server to access some specific resouces in the cloud.<br>
-- In order to get a Token, App has to send the ClientID (and its Client Secret) to the Token Endpoint of OAuth2.0's Authorization server.<br>
-- No ClientIDs should be written in the App because malicious hacker can get it easily and the resouces might have unexpected access from someone.<br>

 **(2) Between cloud resouces** <br>
 You can use Azure's Metadata Service for Managed ID while the access is between cloud resouces.<br>